StaySafeGeneva/StaySafeGeneva.github.io/pages/about.md

 ---
 layout: page
-title: About Us
+title: About
-subtitle: Beyond the team
+subtitle: The team and beyond
 ---
+### Members
 * Xavy aka "The Catalan"
 * Martino aka "The Climber"
 * Luca aka "The Reader"